 Many of the early photos of my shop recreation show a real mis-mash of eras where Victorian cabinets wrestled for space with 1920s storage tins.

-This may seem authentic as shops evolve after time just like homes.
+This may seem authentic as shops evolve over time just like homes.
 However, no shop in 1920 would have been selling Victorian chocolate boxes without many complaints!

 I’ve honed my collection to the period of 1920 to 1923 when the shop was a grocery business.

 A large mahogany Carr’s Biscuits cabinet, which would have adorned a larger shop, had to go with a heavy heart.